Zero-rated VAT: Everything you need to know

 • Protective boots and helmets for industrial use

-What conditions do I need to meet for these rates to apply?
+What conditions do I need to meet for zero-rated VAT to apply?

 Whether you’re eligible for zero-rated VAT will depend on a number of factors, like whether you’re registered for VAT and whether the goods and services you provide are eligible.